shawes/Mesh3D/README.md

 The command line usage for this application is specified as:

 ```
+mesh_quadrats 1.0
-Usage: java -Xmx1024m -jar meshquadrats [OPTIONS] outputfile [input] ...
+Usage: java -Xmx4096m -jar mesh_quadrats [options] <file>...

-OPTIONS

---length n  The number to subdivide the rectangular mesh's length.

---width n   The number to subdivide the rectangular mesh's width.

---dim XYZ   The order of the axis (it assumes XYZ)

-PARAMETERS
+  -d, --dim <value>   the dimensions of the input files WLH (width-length-height)
+  -s, --size <value>  the size of a quadrat (standard is metres, but depends on the mesh units)
+  --verbose           verbose is a flag

-outputfile  Output file to which to write (a .csv)
+  -o, --out <value>   output file to which to write (it has to be a .csv file)

-input       Input .x3d files to read.
-If not specified, use stdin.
-(May be
+  <file>...           input .x3d files to calcuate quadrats for
-            specified multiple times.)

 ```

 ## What does it do?